PhilTKamp/local-rag-workshop/README.md

 workflows.
 How they function under the hood and how to get one running in a strictly local environment.
 The original intent of this repo is to be used in a workshop type of environment and as such the

-All projects are under the `src/` folder, each having a varying level of completeness in the goal of providing as much or as little guidance as is desired.
+The project is located under the `/src` folder.
+There is the LocalRagCli project set up as an empty project to act as a sandbox.
+Additionally, there is the LocalRagCli-Reference project, which provides an implementation.

 > Disclaimer: I am not and will not pretend to be an expert in this space.
 Statements in this workshop
 > are made as accurate to my knowledge as possible.

+# Initial Setup and Clean up
-# First Time Set Up
+## First Time Set Up

 Before running any of the projects, there's some initial set up required.
 If you run into any issues that can't be resolved you can try doing a full reset by following the directions under [#Final-Clean-Up] and restarting this section again.